Russian intervention in the Syrian civil war: September–October 2015

 On 3 October, reports indicated that Hezbollah and Iranian fighters were preparing major ground offensives to be coordinated with Russian airstrikes.
 According to CNN, the Russian defense ministry said its soldiers bombed nine ISIL positions near the group's de facto capital in Raqqa.
-At least 11 were killed in a reported double strike by Russia in Syria's Idlib province, according to opposition groups.
-During the day, according to pro-government sources, the Russian Air Force made four airstrikes over Al-Nusra controlled Jisr al-Shughur, and additional ones in Jabal Al-Zawiya, and Jabal al-Akrad.
-One of the targets was an Al-Nusra reinforcement convoy heading from Jisr al-Shughur to the northeast countryside of Latakia province.
+At least 11 were killed in a double strike by Russia in Syria's Idlib province, according to opposition groups.